-An Incident Event notification will be sent by the departmental Supervisor to the Environmental Superintendent prior to the end of the shift in which the spill event occurred.
+An Incident Event notification will be sent via automated email to the Environmental Superintendent once the incident has been entered.
 This notification will provide a brief description of the spill, consequences of the spill, root cause of the event if identified and a brief description of the response including containment and cleanup actions.
 All Environmental Incidents are documented in Agnico Eagle's Incident Management Database System (Intelex).
+For more significant or ongoing events, the department supervisor will contact the Environment Superintendent or designate as soon as possible.

-All incidents that have a that have a consequence $\geq$ 3 are communicated to the Environmental Corporate representative within 24 hours.
+All incidents that have a consequence ≥ 3 are communicated to the Environmental Corporate representative within 24 hours.
 If the incident has a consequence of level 5, the investigation lead will be the VP of Environment, otherwise the investigation lead is the Environmental Superintendent.
 The investigation has a deadline of 14 days.
-Results of the SCAT Investigation and the '5 Whys' Investigation will be communicated to all site Supervisors, Superintendents and Managers, as well as offsite Environmental personnel.
-Corrective actions generated by these investigations will be discussed with all personnel at the Hope Bay site through email communications and/or discussions at departmental safety meetings.
-All details of the spill investigation and implementation of corrective/preventative actions will be documented in the Environmental Incident Register by the Environmental department.
+Results of the investigation will be communicated to appropriate site Supervisors, Superintendents and Managers, as well as offsite Environmental personnel.
+Corrective actions generated by these investigations will be discussed with personnel at the Hope Bay site through email communications and/or discussions at departmental safety meetings.
+Details of the spill investigation and implementation of corrective/preventative actions will be documented in the Intelex by the Environmental Department.
 The investigation report is attached to the incident report in Intelex and communicated in the weekly update report.